 Bringing Genomics to Biodiversity

-Recent Publications / From the CBG
+Recent News and Publications / From the CBG

 The Centre for Biodiversity Genomics (CBG) is the global leader in the field of DNA barcoding.
 It occupies a 50,000 ft2 facility on the University of Guelph campus.
 Its unique research capacity reflects the coupling of one of Canada’s largest genomics platforms with a workforce that includes world-class expertise in biodiversity science, DNA sequencing, and informatics.